almamun2s/NewsLaravel/README.md

 ## About This website

-This is portfolio website of me (Abdullah Almamun).
-I have made the website by using the most powerful PHP Framework - Laravel:
+This is a News paper website.
+It it made by using the most powerful PHP Framework -Laravel: